sike25/unireps.github.io/_posts/2025-10-8-multimodalEmergingPatterns.md

 </div>

 ### Attacking an Un-Defended Model
-Using the modified FGSM attack (with scaling factor 0.005) from the equation above, we target the agent's observation vector with perturbations during the agent's evaluation phase, throughout the training process.
-The intention of the attack is to maximize the loss according the "Critic" value function of the SAC algorithm.
-The adversarial perturbations effectively attempt to have the agent take actions that result in the lowest value state.
+With the modified FGSM attack ($\epsilon=0.005$) we perturb the observation vector during evaluation.
+The attack seeks the lowest value outcome predicted by the critic, pushing the policy toward poor decisions.

 #### Attacking Both Modalities
-We apply the attack on the entire input observation attacking both modalities, as can be seen in the figure below.
-Successful attacks can be seen by the sudden drops in reward (on the purple line indicating the attacked agent), and in the event the attack fails we see the performance return to its typical benign performance (as indicated by the red line).
-Importantly, we can also use this information to note the frequency with which an attack is successful via the width and frequency of these sharp dips in reward.

-To better visualize the effects of the attack, the path comparison figures juxtapose example steps in which the FGSM attack succeeds and fails as compared to their benign counterparts.
-The top pair of paths show a failed FGSM attack, that at best switches the direction with which the model navigates around the obstacle to its goal.
-However when the FGSM attack does succeed, we see the rate at which the agent gets lost increases to the extent that it often fails before leaving the initial starting area.
+When we perturb both modalities, reward traces reveal the story immediately.
+Sharp drops in the purple line show successful attacks, while quick recoveries indicate attack attempts that did not succeed.
+The path comparisons illustrate what those swings look like in the environment: a failed attack nudges the agent onto an alternate route, whereas a successful one leaves the agent wandering near the start.

 #### Attacking Individual Modalities
 We next apply the FGSM attack to the model's two modalities individually.
 FGSM is computed and applied only to the portion of the observation vector representing each chosen modality.